 - Great resource for students on plagiarism, including writing smart and academically honest papers

-- The Center for Academic Integrity
+- The International Center for Academic Integrity

-Take a fun online quiz and test yourself on whether or not you can spot plagiarism (in the "Case Studies" section in this link).
+- Academic integrity tutorial - What is cheating?
+What is plagiarism?
+Take an online quiz and test yourself on whether or not you can spot plagiarism (in the "Case Studies" section in this link).

-Real life scenarios that can give you an insight on what cheating and plagiarism actually is and isn't.
+- Academic integrity quiz Real life scenarios that can give you an insight on what cheating and plagiarism actually is and isn't.

 - The Institute for Global Ethics